leonardoobaptistaa/silvio-downloader/README.md

 bundle
 ```

-Configure on login for your user:
+### Runing Manually

+The only way to run for now is manually:

 ```
-bundle exec rake setup:login
+bundle exec rake check
 ```

 Configuration